Julppe/wildfire-real-time-segmentation/README.md

 ## Quick start

 Before running the python scripts follow the installation instructions in [Installation](#installation).
+Download the available [AI For Mankind Data](https://drive.google.com/file/d/1mbthNoeld-DnfrBxH8Ok9V1w5G52qC3P/view?usp=sharing) and extract it to main directory.

 All code can be run on a CPU with the argument `--device cpu`.